-Activities to be carried out must fall under the definitions of fundamental research and industrial research as included in the NWO Grant Rules 2017 (version dated 7 February 2019) or related activities (such as programme/project management and knowledge utilisation).
-In the programme proposal or budget form, applicants may be asked to clarify which activities consist of fundamental research, industrial research or other activities.
+Activities to be carried out must fall under the definitions of fundamental research and industrial research as included in the NWO Grant Rules 2017 or related activities (such as programme/project management and knowledge utilisation).
+In the programme proposal or budget form, or in the determination, applicants may be asked to clarify which activities consist of fundamental research, industrial research or other activities.